SteveBarnett/human-centred/_posts/2023-06-25-implementing-aria-live-regions.md

 On page load, screen readers buffer the content and keep track of live regions.
 Announcements are made when the **content** of a live region is updated.

+Prefer live regions as static DOM elements: don’t remove and add them.

+Clear a live region’s contents before inserting a new message.
+We can do this by removing the child elements of the live region, or by overwriting the existing contents.

 ## Add as few live regions as possible

 1. Have one live region per page.